Skip to content

 Timeline

-London Clearing House (LCH) — founded at the Royal Exchange
+London Produce Clearing House — founded at the Royal Exchange

 Chicago Mercantile Exchange — futures clearing as a service

 The Chicago Butter and Egg Board reorganises into the CME.
 Standardised contracts, marked-to-market daily.
 The CME Clearing House introduces the default-fund waterfall model that every modern CCP — including Wavestar's ORCH — still uses.
-The operational discipline, more than the product innovation, is why CME is still here.
+CFTC-regulated, commodity-focused, structurally adjacent to LCH.

 CME's clearing function is separated from the exchange and formally capitalised.
-This is the canonical structural split — venue and clearing house are legally distinct, even when common-owned.
-The same structure is our template: Market (venue) and ORCH (clearing) are independently chartered, independently auditable, and independently wind-downable.
+This is the canonical structural split: venue and clearing house are legally distinct, even when common-owned.
+The same structure is our template — Market (venue) and ORCH (clearing) are independently chartered, independently auditable.

 SWIFT — interbank messaging across borders

-Founded in Brussels by 239 banks across fifteen countries, SWIFT is explicitly not a settlement system.
-It is an addressing and messaging layer.
-Forty-plus years later, SWIFT still routes the majority of cross-border payments — proving that an identity and message standard can be more durable than any of the settlement rails that use it.
-This is the conceptual model for did:orbit:.
+Founded by 239 banks across fifteen countries.
+Not a settlement system — an addressing and messaging layer.
+Fifty years later, SWIFT still routes the majority of cross-border payments.
+This is the conceptual model for did:orbit: — the identity layer outlasts any particular clearing engine.

 What each of them teaches